 This seven-day tour will be a wonderful whirlwind for your senses, tantalizing your tastebuds with Northern Portugal’s premiere ingredients, along with a rich understanding of the region’s gastronomic heritage.

 You’ll take in panoramic views of the Douro Valley.
 Choose idyllic produce in vast organic orchards for a private cooking class in a 17th century estate.
-Learn the mysteries of a village’s four-cornered loaf from one of the last chef’s Savor the perfectly juicy suckling pig of Bairrada and taste hundreds of exceptional Portuguese wines from across the entire North and Central regions.
+Learn the mysteries of a village’s four-cornered loaf from one of the oldest bakers in the region.
+Savor the perfectly juicy suckling pig of Bairrada and taste hundreds of exceptional Portuguese wines from across the entire North and Central regions.